MaggotHATE/Llama_chat/README.md

 * `make all` includes CLBLAST ( the only GPU option for now - regarding CUBLAS see https://github.com/ggerganov/llama.cpp/issues/1470 )
 * `make demos_gguf` for gguf only chats
 * `make gguf_cpu` for gguf and cpu only chat and test
+* if your GPU/iGPU don't support Vulkan, compile with SDL2=1
 * see more in makefile

 ### Credits